Professor, scientist and inventor

 University of Delft (Netherlands).
 As there wasn't much work at the time,

-he was given the opportunity to keep studying, as a result of which he
+he was given the opportunity to stay on, as a result of which he

 graduated again in 1935 as Electronics Engineer (Ir.).